-The Air Canada cancellation policy also states that if you cancel your ticket more than 24 hours after purchasing it, you will be charged a cancellation fee unless you’re holding a refundable ticket.
+If you cancel your ticket more than 24 hours after purchasing it, you will be charged a fee unless you’re holding a refundable ticket.

-The Air Canada cancellation policy in response to the COVID-19 pandemic allows you to cancel your flight and get a full refund on the unused portion of any ticket booked on/before April 30, 2021, for travel by April 30, 2022.
+According to the new rules (in response to the COVID-19 pandemic), you can cancel your flight and get a full refund on the unused portion of any ticket booked on/before April 30, 2021, for travel by April 30, 2022.

 Air Canada Cancellation Policy for Medical Illness

-The Air Canada cancellation policy for medical illness applies to flight cancellations made due to any medical illness that prevents you from catching your flight.
+Cancellations for medical illness are permitted if a medical illness prevents you from catching your flight.
 If a sudden illness or medical condition prevents you from boarding your flight, you can cancel your booking and get a full refund.
-However, you may be asked to provide documentary evidence to prove the illness.
+However, the rules may require you to provide documentary evidence to prove the illness.

 Air Canada Weather Cancellation Policy

-The Air Canada weather cancellation policy applies to flight disruptions caused by extreme weather conditions.
-Under the policy, you can cancel your flight booking and get a full refund if your flight is cancelled due to bad weather.
+Cancellations due to flight disruptions caused by extreme weather conditions are permitted.
+Under the rules, you can cancel your flight booking and get a full refund if your flight is cancelled due to bad weather.
 If your flight is cancelled, you can either cancel your booking and ask for a refund, or opt for an alternate flight offered to you by the airline flight at no additional cost (if it suits you).

 If your flight is rescheduled due to bad weather and it causes you to miss a connecting flight, or if the alternative travel options offered to you by the airline no longer serve the purpose of your travel, you may cancel your flight and ask for a full refund.

 Unless you cancel your ticket within 24 hours of purchasing it, Air Canada’s cancellation fee will depend on what type of ticket you’ve purchased (as shown in the table below).